VladimirYushkevich/email-service/README.md

 =
 ### Description:

-MicroService responsible of Asynchronous sending of Emails.
+MicroService responsible for Asynchronous sending of Emails.
 It will be used by various other components to send mail to end customers.

 ### Requirements